-A public information request must be in writing to the governmental body you believe maintains the documents.
+A public information request must be in writing to the governmental body you believe maintains the information.
 However, your written request needs to be for information already in existence.
 A governmental body is not required to answer questions, perform legal research, or create new information in response to your public information request.

 Tips For A Successful Public Information Request

 - Effective September 1, 2019, pursuant to section 552.234 of the Government Code, a person may make a request for public information only by delivering the request by one of the following methods to the governmental body’s public information officer or the officer’s designee:

 - United States mail;

 any other method approved by the governmental body.

 - If you can, keep a copy of the request and proof of the governmental body's receipt of the request.

 - Check the governmental body’s website.
 The information you are seeking may be online.
 Also, governmental bodies may have information on their websites on how to submit a request for public information.
 Many governmental bodies have standard forms to help you with your request.